 We’ve done many studies now basically demonstrating that fructose and glucose are not the same.
-Fructose is metabolized by the liver only, as opposed to glucose which is metabolized by all the organs in the body.
+Fructose is metabolised by the liver only, as opposed to glucose which is metabolised by all the organs in the body.
 Because the liver gets overwhelmed it has no choice but to take the excess.
 It can’t handle the whole tsunami of fructose entering, especially after a soda, so it has to convert the rest to liver fat, and that liver fat is what gunks up the liver and causes all the chronic metabolic diseases we know today.
 We now have the causative proof for that, it’s 10 years later and we now know what’s going on.
-So now my job is to basically use this science to get policymakers to recognize the problem, and of course to get the food industry to recognize the problem.
-Of course they don’t want to recognize the problem because it’s potentially damaging to their bottom line.
+So now my job is to basically use this science to get policymakers to recognise the problem, and of course to get the food industry to recognise the problem.
+Of course they don’t want to recognise the problem because it’s potentially damaging to their bottom line.

 WHAT AREAS OF SUGAR ARE YOU MOST PASSIONATE ABOUT?